A Study on the radon removal performance of low background activated carbon: The radon detector

 \subsection{Sensitivity estimation}

-The intrinsic background of the detector is performed to estimate the sensitivity.
-Fig.~\ref{fig.background} shows the background event rate.
-Before measuring the background, the detector has been vacuumed with a vacuum pump (ACP40, Pfeiffer) and flushed with evaporated nitrogen for more than 10 volumes.
-The background event rate is 4.3 $\pm$ 1.20 (statistical uncertainty only) counts per day (cpd), which is derived from the data of the last three days.
-The characteristic detection limit of the detector can be estimated according to Eq.~\ref{Eq.sensitivity}:
+The intrinsic background of the detector is measured to estimate the sensitivity.
+Fig.~\ref{fig.background} shows the background event rate for 30 days.
+Before measuring the background, the detector has been evacuated with a vacuum pump (ACP40, Pfeiffer) and flushed with evaporated nitrogen for more than 10 volumes.
+The averaged background event rate is 0.70 $\pm$ 0.15 (statistical uncertainty only) counts per day (cpd).
+At 90\% confidence level, the characteristic detection limit of the detector can be estimated according to Eq.~\ref{Eq.sensitivity}~\cite{SuperK3}:

-where L$_c$ is the detector sensitivity, $\sigma_{BG}$ is the uncertainty of background event rate, C$_F$ is the calibration factor.
-From the background measurement, a sensitivity of 1.2~mBq/m$^3$ is derived for one day measurement.
+where L$_c$ is the detector sensitivity, $\sigma_{BG}$ is the uncertainty on the background event rate, C$_F$ is the calibration factor.
+From the background measurement, a sensitivity of 0.71~mBq/m$^3$ is derived for one day measurement.